b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Antichrist Korihor.md

 That said, what I understand Korihor to be saying here is "there isn't tangible evidence of Christ. ==You don't know He's coming==.
 This is a tradition that you should give critical evaluation to."

 Assuming that assessment is correct, tell me what Korihor is saying wrong?
 Is he lying?
 Is he misleading people?
 It sure sounds to me like he's challenging claims of knowledge, as these people in Zerahemla seem to have conflated belief with knowledge.
-"You don't *know* this."
+He's saying "you don't *know* this."

 &nbsp;